NewcastleRSE/beeing-human-web/src/routes/(sections)/music/sound-in-feminine-monarchie/sound-in-feminine-monarchie.md

-Butler was writing, sound was the most reliable way to gain an insight into the interior of the beehive in its normal, working state.[^4] One of his key mistakes, from a scientific perspective, was his interpretation of the sounds that he hears inside the hive as 'voices', although this was a common perception in the seventeenth century (and earlier).
+Butler was writing, sound was the most reliable way to gain an insight into the interior of the beehive in its normal, working state.[^4] One of his key mistakes, from a scientific perspective, was his interpretation of the sounds that he heard inside the hive as 'voices', although this was a common perception in the seventeenth century (and earlier).
 Athanasius Kircher, for example, devotes an extensive section of his encyclopaedia of music to the vocal organs, as he sees them, of